 11

 An application review committee, consisting of people appointed by the organiser, will be established to review applications for the program.
-Applications will be reviewed between April 28 and May 9, 2025 .
+Applications will be reviewed between February 1 and April 26, 2026 .

 Winners 2024